 There are many tests used for diagnosing astrocytoma.
 Not all tests described here will be used for every person.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 Your child’s signs and symptoms

 In addition to a physical examination, the following tests may be used to diagnose astrocytoma:

 Biopsy.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definite diagnosis.
 For astrocytoma, a biopsy is done to determine the type and grade of the tumor.
-A neurosurgeon (a doctor who specializes in treating a CNS tumor using surgery) will remove a small piece of tissue from the tumor.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+It can also be used to identify certain molecular features that help the doctor plan treatment (see below).
+During a biopsy, a doctor called a neurosurgeon will remove a small piece of tissue from the tumor.
+A neurosurgeon specializes in treating a CNS tumor using surgery.
+A pathologist then analyzes the sample.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is astrocytoma, these results also help the doctor describe the tumor; this is called staging and grading.
+After diagnostic tests are done, your child’s doctor will review the results with you.
+If the diagnosis is astrocytoma, these results also help the doctor describe the tumor.
+This is called staging and grading.